jithinlal/node-meanstack/README.md

 Create a mlab account and create a collection inside it.
 Create a user within it, which will give you a username and password.
 Obtain the URL thus produced and paste it in the `/model/Database.js` file.
+Install node modules via `npm install` and build the app using `ng build`.
+The default port is 3002.
+So run the server in `localhost:3002`.

 ## Development server